anthonynavarro14/anthony-navarro/README.md

 ---

 ## About Me
-I'm a data scientist with experience in AI, data analysis, and deep learning modeling.
+👨‍💻I'm a data scientist with experience in AI, data analysis, and deep learning modeling.
 Committed to combining business acumen with data science to transform the world and create innovative solutions.

 ---

 ## Portfolio
-Check out my personal portfolio website: [Anthony Navarro's Portfolio](https://www.datascienceportfol.io/anthonynavarro)
+👉 Check out my personal portfolio website: [Anthony Navarro's Portfolio](https://www.datascienceportfol.io/anthonynavarro)

 ---